Callow Mount Residential Fire Sprinklers

 Callow Mount (Sheffield) Pilot Project 2011

-Fire safety professionals (individuals and industry bodies) have maintained for some time that automatic residential fire sprinklers lend themselves to retrofitting in existing developments, including high-rise residential tower blocks.
-Alternative opinion has challenged that view, citing concerns around economic and practical viability, but in 2011, a pilot project to retrofit residential fire sprinklers in Callow Mount, which is a multi-storey block of flats in Sheffield, demonstrated the reality of what can be achieved.
+For some time, fire safety professionals (individuals and industry organisations) have maintained that automatic residential fire sprinkler systems are amenable to retrofitting in existing developments, particularly high-rise residential tower blocks.
+Alternative viewpoints have contested that notion, noting worries about economic and practical practicality, but a pilot project to retrofit residential fire sprinklers in Callow Mount, a multi-story block of flats in Sheffield, proved the reality of what can be accomplished in 2011.

-Sponsored by the Sprinkler Coordination Group (SCG), and part funded and directed by the British Automatic Fire Sprinkler Association (BAFSA), the Callow Mount pilot project saw the successful retrofit of residential fire sprinklers to a 1960’s, thirteen-story tower block, which provided sheltered housing.
+The Sprinkler Coordination Group (SCG)-sponsored Callow Mount pilot project, which was partially funded and directed by the British Automatic Fire Sprinkler Association (BAFSA), saw the successful retrofit of residential fire sprinklers to a 1960s, thirteen-story tower block that provided sheltered housing.

-The project was rolled-out on time (the entire retrofit completed in just four weeks – 30 August to 28 September) and within budget, vindicating the opinion of sponsor (SCG) and funder/director (BAFSA) that projections from third parties, tabled to Government bodies, had unhelpfully overestimated the costs of retrofitting.
-Indeed, the final ‘bill’ for the Callow Mount retrofit was greeted with some surprise.
+The project was completed on time and within budget (the entire retrofit was completed in just four weeks – 30 August to 28 September), confirming the opinion of the sponsor (SCG) and founder/director (BAFSA) that third-party projections presented to the governing bodies had unhelpfully overestimated the costs of retrofitting.
+The final “bill” for the Callow Mount upgrade was received with astonishment.

 The British Automatic Fire Sprinkler Association (BAFSA) reported identified true and full costs for retrofitting fire sprinklers to Callow Mount at that time as: